Skip to main content

 Imports

-• Detention clock commences upon laden container outgate at ocean terminals or at intermodal locations.
+• Detention clock commences upon laden container outgate at ocean terminals or intermodal locations.

 • Detention charges are incurred for containers held outside freetime period defined by tariff or service contract.

-• Specifically for the shipments being carried to and from the U.S.A. under ONE’s tariff terms for detention, detention charges will be assessed only on days when the return facility gate is open for the empty return.
+• Specifically, for the shipments being carried to and from the U.S.A. under ONE’s tariff terms for detention, detention charges will be assessed only on days when the return facility gate is open for empty returns.

-• When a container yard (CY) delivery container is undergoing customs examination outside of ocean terminals or outside of intermodal locations, such container shall not be subject to detention per diem charges during the examination period.
+• When a container yard (CY) delivery container is undergoing customs examination outside of ocean terminals or intermodal locations, it shall not be subject to detention per diem charges during the examination period.
 The detention per diem charge shall start immediately after the container is gated out from the customs examination facility.

 • Inbound detention policy applies equally to merchant and carrier haulage.